Getting free traffic to your website can be tough.

-Yes you can but we are going to use science to help us to improve older articles and this is what I will explain next:
+But we are going to use science to help us to improve older articles and this is what I will explain next:

 How To Make Your Old Content 10 x More Effective

 I have written a lot of content over the years on one site alone I wrote over 200 articles.
-However when I look at that content now, I realise how bad it was.
+However, when I look at that content now, I realise how bad it was.

 Now I am not talking about typos, I am referring to the structure, headline and style of writing.